cookiesncream716/helloWorld2/README.md

 var box = Gem.Block(‘box’, this.greeting, button, this.countText)
 ```

 Notice that `countText` doesn’t have the label `‘greeting’` so it won’t have any of the greeting style.
-It also doesn't need to have any actual text yet since it is hidden.

-2. Inside of the `updateText` method, `countText` needs to be updated with the actual count and it needs to be made visible.
+2. Inside of the `updateText` method, update `countText` with the actual count and make it visible.

 ```
 this.updateText = function(){